-The board has three standing committees: the compensation and management development committee, the corporate governance and nominating committee and the audit committee.
-Each committee's written charter is available on our website at www.hess.com and also available without charge upon request to the company's corporate secretary at the address set forth on page 55.
+The board has four standing committees: the compensation and management development committee, the corporate governance and nominating committee, the audit committee and the environmental, health and safety committee.
+Each committee's written charter is available on our website at www.hess.com and also available without charge upon request to the company's corporate secretary at the address set forth on page 56.
 The board receives regular reports from each committee and discusses matters of particular concern or importance.